India · duration itinerary

 - Dress modestly out of respect for the religious site.

-A picturesque crescent-shaped beach in South Goa, known for its calm waters, palm trees, and relaxed vibe.
-It's ideal for swimming, sunbathing, and enjoying the serene natural beauty.
+A crescent-shaped beach in South Goa, known for its tranquil waters, palm trees, and laid-back atmosphere.
+It's ideal for swimming, kayaking, and enjoying a peaceful morning.

 - Consider renting a kayak to explore nearby coves.